 The International Baccalaureate Diploma Programme is a comprehensive and challenging pre-university curriculum for junior and seniors recognized worldwide.
 According to IBO, "Diploma holders are ready to debate real-world issues from an international perspective, and to provide leadership and support in the local and global community.
 Students demonstrate a capacity for in-depth study while maintaining a broad perspective of the different subject areas."
-MPS offers Language A1 (English), Second Language (French, German, Spanish), Experimental Sciences (biology, chemistry, physics), Individuals and Societies (history, business and psychology), mathematics, and the arts (music and visual arts).
+MPS offers English (Language & Literature), Second Language (French, German, Spanish), Individuals and Societies (History, Business Management, Psychology), Sciences (Biology, Environmental Systems & Societies, Physics), Mathematics (Analysis & Approaches and Applications & Interpretations), and Visual Arts.

 In the Program

 Students take courses in each of the six areas identified in the programme model.
 They also complete the three components in the core of the model (TOK, EE, and CAS).

 Students may select individual courses within the curriculum groups and complete all the internal and external assessments to earn an IB certificate in that area.

 Students may enroll in any IB course for the academic experience and choose not to pursue certificate requirements.

 In addition to completing the three core groups (below), Diploma Programme students take classes in each of the six subject areas for either one or two years over the course of their junior and senior years.
 They complete internal assessments and exams in three of these classes at the standard level (SL - 150 hours minimum), and the other three at the higher level (HL - 240 hours minimum).

 Theory of Knowledge (TOK)

 An interdisciplinary, two semester course that explores the different concepts of knowledge found in the subject areas.

 Extended Essay (EE)